 Figure 12.
 Regions assessed as showing a trend to earlier and/or longer activity seasons.
+FOR1, which seems to show shorter seasons, is cross-hatched.

-DRAFT FOR DISCUSSION 48 One metric is common in most of the graphs presented.
+One metric is common in most of the graphs presented.
 The hotter the fire season (more high-FRP hotspots) the shorter its duration.
 This reflects some matters worth considering:

 - 1. An intense operational period leaves fewer resources for HRBs. - 2.
-The 10% ile and 90% ile can be skewed in this way by a large count of hotspots from protracted wild fires in the summer core. - 3.
+The 10%ile and 90%ile can be skewed in this way by a large count of hotspots from protracted wildfires in the summer core. - 3.
 Fire weather conducive to wildfires (especially in terms of elevated Drought Factor) do not meet prescription ideals for HRB planning.